 Playground Plaza is a recreational oasis in Maple Grove open 365 days a year.
 The climate-controlled indoor play area features…

-The Holiday Inn & Suites Maple Grove is home to Venetian Waterpark – Minneapolis Northwest's premier water park.
-Rain, snow or…
+The Holiday Inn Hotel & Suites Maple Grove is home to Venetian Waterpark – Minneapolis Northwest's premier waterpark.
+Rain, snow…

 Dave & Buster's, located at the Fountains at Arbor Lakes, offers fun for the whole family with more than 200 games in its Million…